+The overriding message here: Math is in every part of your life.
 When children question why they need to learn math, they need to know that it is relevant for them.
 It is important to take it out of the abstract and into the everyday.
 Math keeps planes in the air, makes credit card transactions secure and powers your Google search engine.
 And all of these innovations are built on a foundation that begins with the mastery of mathematical concepts from elementary school onward.

-Of course it may not be obvious how math contributes to all these things.
-But just as most of us don't know how to perform a heart transplant, we do understand that the basic knowledge about life (oxygen, food, water, etc.), cell organization and the circulatory system that we learn in elementary school are the foundation for eventually becoming a cardiovascular surgeon.

-We may have trouble visualizing a mathematical model, but the process of learning what is necessary starts with the basics -- and then we build from there.
+Of course it may not be obvious how math contributes to all these things - after all, this is one reason for this column.
+But just as most of us don't know how to perform a heart transplant, we do understand that the basic knowledge about life (oxygen, food, water etc.), cell organization and the circulatory system that we learn in elementary school are the foundation for eventually becoming a cardiovascular surgeon.
+We may have trouble visualizing a mathematical model but the process of learning what is necessary starts with the basics - and then you build from there.